 The agency has developed a special program for residents who exhibit severe reactions to mosquito bites.
 Annually, interested residents must fill out a Medical Certification (Medcert) Request Form and obtain a doctor's stamp or prescription confirming a special medical need exists.
 Residents meeting SCMAC requirements receive yard treatment when a ULV zone sweep is conducted in their township (no more than once every 10 days).
-Any treatment that requires the technician to drive off the designated driveway requires the resident to sign a Liability Release Form.
-This form states that SCMAC and the County of Saginaw are not held responsible for damages associated with any treatment requested off the property owner's driveway.
 Request forms are available on our website.